William J. Smith, MD

 Daniel P. Bullock, MD

 Dr. Daniel P. Bullock was born and raised in Canton, NY and graduated from the Canton Central School system.
 He graduated from Williams College prior to attending Dartmouth Medical School where he received his Doctor of Medicine degree in 2003.
 He completed his orthopaedic surgery internship and residency at Dartmouth Hitchcock Medical Center in June 2008.
 Dr. Bullock then performed an additional year of subspecialty fellowship training in Sports Medicine at the Aspen Sports Medicine Foundation in Aspen, Colorado.
+He has been with Lake Placid Sports Medicine as an orthopaedic surgeon since 2009.
 Dr. Bullock is Board Certified and a fellow of the American Academy of Orthopaedic Surgeons.
 He is a consultant to the US Olympic Training Center in Lake Placid, as well as a consultant to student athletes at St. Lawrence University in Canton, NY.

 Bartlomiej W. Szczech, MD